kazuho/draft-opik-quic-qmux/draft-opik-quic-qmux.md

 Because QMux does not have ACK frames, applications can never use acknowledgments to assume that the peer application has received data.
-ACKs in QUIC version 1 do not provide such a guarantee either, although the protocol allows implementations to send ACKs only after data has been delviered to the application ({{Section 13.1 of QUIC}}).
+ACKs in QUIC version 1 do not provide such a guarantee either, although the protocol allows implementations to send ACKs only after data has been delivered to the application ({{Section 13.1 of QUIC}}).